 Aid and Certificate Programs

-Any graduate student enrolled in a certificate program cannot receive aid unless also enrolled in a degree program at the graduate level.
+Any graduate student enrolled in a certificate program cannot receive financial aid unless also enrolled in a degree program at the graduate level.
 The only exception is K-12 teaching certification, which is an approved program for financial aid.
 Certification programs such as principal certification, urban and regional planning, higher education, etc. are not approved programs for financial aid.

-Any graduate student wishing to receive funding for teacher certification courses taken at the undergraduate level cannot count those toward graduate student enrollment (see the examples listed above in the section Graduate Students Enrolled in Undergraduate Courses).
+Any graduate student wishing to receive funding for teacher certification courses taken at the undergraduate level cannot count those courses toward graduate student enrollment (see the examples listed above in the section Graduate Students Enrolled in Undergraduate Courses).

 If you have any questions about these policies, please visit Student Financial Aid and Enrollment Services at either campus or call 1-800-669-0919.